PubInv/tetrobot/index.md

 <ul>
 <li>
+The <a href="https://github.com/PubInv/turret-joint">Turret Joint</a> Open-SCAD files are <a href="http://www.thingiverse.com/thing:1043716">
+completely parameterizable</a>
-The <a href="https://github.com/PubInv/turret-joint">Turret Joint</a> Open-SCAD files are [completely parametrizable](http://www.thingiverse.com/thing:1043716) and would allow anyone to make their own Turret Joints.
+and would allow anyone to make their own Turret Joints.
 This includes for static applications.
 For example, the Turret Joint can be thought of as a static construction system that allows somewhat more angular freedom than existing static construction systems.<br>
 <img width="30%" src="./images/OpenSCADScreen.png"/>
 </li>
 <li>